rituraj-z/search_explore/README.md

 # Search Explore 🔎

-Demo App made to search on different search engines with only one app.
+App made to search on different search engines with only one app.

-## Upcoming Features

-Users will be able to choose their favorite search engines.<br>
+Users can choose their favorite search engines.<br>
 Recommendations based on searches.
+Easy access to each search engines.